- CPU: i7 8086K limited edition.

 - G.Skill TridentZ RGB 32GB 3200Mhz, 4 x 8GB.

 - PSU: Corsair RM850x with Cablemod Pro cables.

 - 6 x Corsair LL120 RGB fans, 3 x Corsair ML120 fans.

 - Storage: m.2 960 EVO, 1 x 500GB 860 EVO, 1 x 1TB 860 EVO, 2 X 2GB Seagate Barracuda.

 - Case: Lian Li PC-O11-Dynamic Tempered Glass.

 This is first and foremost a gaming PC with high overclock in mind, optimized for gaming and showcase PC.
 AMD Ryzen is still a great value option and in my opinion and makes a better workstation, NAS Rig and Capture Rig.
 With more cores for less AMD Ryzen is a great entry into a work station and productivity and does not require a higher clock speed and overall benefits more from more cores.
-However, this does not go for all application that for instance benefit the Intel integrated graphics however if you stack core per core AMD offers much greater value.
+However, this does not go for all applications that for instance benefit the Intel integrated graphics however if you stack core per core AMD offers much greater value.
 For that instance I made my main gaming build with Intel and AMD is the productivity build.

 You can find my other guides relates to the above here:

 Streaming and/or recording using OBS NDI Tutorial.